Ford Edge 2007-2014: problems, engine options, pros and cons

-Leaks under the car, as well as a smell of coolant or burnt oil coming from under the hood indicate a problem.
+Leaks under the car, as well as the smell of coolant or burnt oil coming from under the hood, indicate a problem.
 The low coolant level in the expansion bottle might also be an indication of leaking coolant.
 If coolant leaks from a water pump in a V6, the repair will be expensive.
 Check the oil on the dipstick and avoid the vehicle if it looks like the coolant is mixed with oil, see how it looks here: how to check the engine when buying a used car.
 Several owners mentioned a leaking power steering hose.
 Before buying a used Ford Edge, have it inspected by a trusted mechanic.
-Ask to check for leaks, assess the condition of an engine and transmission, a water pump in a V6 and a turbocharger in the 2.0L EcoBoost engine.
+Ask to check for leaks and assess the condition of the engine and transmission, a water pump in a V6 and a turbocharger in the 2.0L EcoBoost engine.

 You might also be interested:

 Maintenance tips: Avoid overheating the engine; change the engine oil regularly and keep other fluids clean - this will prevent many problems.
 We always recommend regular inspections in the shop with the car on the hoist to keep it safe - at least once a year.
 The reason is that many components cannot be inspected in a drive-through quick lube place.
 For example, a bad ball joint (part of the control arm) is hard to notice unless a mechanic checks it with the car on the hoist.
 When bringing your vehicle for service, ask to check the A/C drain; if it's clogged up, water will leak from the HVAC system inside the car.
-Timely spark plug replacement will help avoid more serious problems like failed ignition coils.
+A timely spark plug replacement will help avoid more serious problems like failed ignition coils.
 Consider rust proofing if you live in the area where salt is used on the roads in winter.
 By Samarins.com Staff